guanyingc/SDPS-Net/README.md

 ## FAQ

 #### Q1: How to test SDPS-Net on other dataset?
 - You have to implement a customized Dataset class to load your data, which should not be difficult.
-Please refer to `datasets/DiLiGenT_data.py` for an example that loads the DiLiGenT main dataset.
-Precomputed results on DiLiGenT main/test dataset, Gourd\&Apple dataset, Light Stage Dataset and Synthetic Test dataset are available upon request.
+Please refer to `datasets/UPS_DiLiGenT_main.py` for an example that loads the DiLiGenT main dataset.
+Precomputed results on DiLiGenT main dataset, Gourd\&Apple dataset, Light Stage Dataset and Synthetic Test dataset are available upon request.

 #### Q2: What should I do if I have problem in running your code?
 - Please create an issue if you encounter errors when trying to run the code.
 Please also feel free to submit a bug report.